Scheme Interpreter

 • If it is a Scheme list, e.g. (foo x), then the expression is creating a procedure.

 The do_define_form function in scheme_forms.py evaluates (define ...) expressions.
-There are two missing parts in this function; one for when the first operand is a symbol, and the other for when it is a Scheme list (i.e. Pair).
+There are two missing parts in this function; one for when the first operand is a symbol, and the other for when it is a Scheme list (i.e. Link).
 For this problem, implement just the first part, which evaluates the second operand to obtain a value and binds the first operand, a symbol, to that value.
 Then, do_define_form returns the symbol that was bound.

 Hint: The define method of a Frame instance creates a binding in that frame.